sonocotta/esp32-audio-dock/README.md

 ## Louder-ESP32 Mini

-**Louder-ESP32-mini** is a compact and stipped-down version of the Louder-ESP32, which would replace the standard speaker terminal on your old speakers, turning them into a Hi-Fi audio solution for your smart home.
+**Louder-ESP32-mini** is a compact and stripped-down version of the Louder-ESP32, which would replace the standard speaker terminal on your old speakers, turning them into a Hi-Fi audio solution for your smart home.

 It comes in two sizes that are most common among off-the-shelf speakers: 42x42mm (small speakers typically) and 52x52mm (for larger models).